Evidence of Impact for Expanded Income Eligibility for Health Insurance

 - 8.6 percentage point increase in preconception Medicaid coverage

-- 5.1 to 8.4 percentage point increase in rates of recommended perinatal screenings
+- Up to an 8.4 percentage point increase in rates of recommended perinatal screenings

 - 0.9 more months of Medicaid coverage postpartum